Consult a Doctor

 • Equitable patronage of all levels of Healthcare and availability of funds to the health sector for improved services.

-• approve the format of contracts between HMO and all providers
+• Approve the format of contracts between HMOs and all providers.

-• determine after negotiations capitation and other payments due to providers by the HMO
+• Determine after negotiations capitation and other payments due to providers by the HMOs.

-• Advice relevant bodies on inter-relationship of the scheme with other social security services, research & statistics of matters related to the schemes.
+• Advice relevant bodies on interrelationship of the scheme with other social security services, research, and statistics of matters related to the schemes.

-NHIS developed various programs for different sectors of society to ensure coverage and efficiency.
+NHIS has developed various programs for different sectors of society to ensure coverage and efficiency.
 They include:

 1. Formal sector Social Health Insurance Programme: (Public Sector, Organized Private Sector, Armed Forces, Police, and other uniformed services, Students of Tertiary Institutions SHIP)